Skip to content

 Okay.
 It might be worth tackling what actually causes surface noise on a record.
 Obviously, scratches and dust and stuff cause pops and clicks, but there is always inherently some unwanted general noise on a stereophonic gramophone record.
 On a pressed record, it’s caused by microscopic imperfections in the surface of the disc and within the groove, which are picked up by the stylus.
 These imperfections are quite simply down to the quality of the raw PVC used to make the disc, and the care taken over the pressing process.
 If low grade PVC pellets are used, and/or the discs aren’t put in the presses for long enough and allowed to heat/cool properly (which happens a lot now, due to the over-production at pressing plants) you end up with a rougher surface to the disc – sometimes this is actually visible – and more noise.

-Aside: The fact that this roughness to the surface is in the vertical plane of the styluses movement means that the unwanted noise is generally out of phase (see a couple of paragraphs up), and that’s why hi-fi amps used to have a ‘mono’ button on them.
+An aside: The fact that this roughness to the surface is in the vertical plane of the styluses movement means that the unwanted noise is generally out of phase (see a couple of paragraphs up), and that’s why hi-fi amps used to have a ‘mono’ button on them.
 Mono records don’t contain any information in the vertical plane, so pushing that button in inverts the phase of one channel, which has the effect of leaving the mono signal intact but cancelling out the majority of unwanted noise.
 Magic!

 So, surface noise on lathe cuts.
 On a traditional lacquer, it’s possible to cut a virtually perfect, silent groove as the material is so soft.
-When cutting into solid plastic (PET-G in this case) it’s not quite so perfect, despite heating the disc and stylus to aid the process.
+When cutting into solid plastic (PETG in this case) it’s not quite so perfect, despite heating the disc and stylus to aid the process.
 Generally, we’re talking levels of noise comparable or less than the majority of pressed discs when everything’s right.
 However there’s a problem in that the blank discs that everyone uses are hardly ever absolutely flat.
 Any warpage of the disc, however small, means that the stylus digs in fractionally deeper as it encounters the change in surface height, and that leads to more… yes… unwanted, out of phase noise.
 Although I’m as picky as I can be when selecting which blank discs to use without bankrupting myself*, an absolutely 100% flat one is incredibly rare, so I can’t guarantee that every disc will be absolutely perfect.
-But again, if you want perfection, then CD-R might be the way to go after all!
+But again, if you want perfection, then Compact Disc (or downloads) might be the way to go after all.

 *(I’m rejecting at least one in five at the moment, and in one dismal case a whole batch of 100 went in the bin… No, I can’t get refunds on them.
 But I care about what I make, you see.
 Possibly too much.)